 In late February, at my Rheumy followup, I didn’t get good news.
 The RA was flaring and now Sjogrens is testing positive.
 Let’s see… that’s Rheumatoid Arthritis, Sjogrens disease, SICCA syndrome, Addison’s/adrenal insufficiency, dysautonomia, inflammatory bowel disease (cousin of Crohns), ulcerative colitis … I think that’s it on the AI’s (auto-immunes).
 Of course, there’s the pacemaker stuff – which we actually have a lot of fun with – and various assortment of other, less in-my-face health issues.
 I quit counting long ago.
 Honestly.
 I just shake my head.

 So, the metho-chemo was restarted.
-Not totally surprised, since I’d not been feeling well since October, when I visited the Rheumy for a possible flare and hopped on my buddy, prednisone.
-With the metho, the other meds that go with that were started again, as well.
+Not totally surprised, since I’d not been feeling well since October, when I visited the Rheumy for a possible flare and hopped on my ole’ buddy, prednisone.
+Starting along with the metho were the other meds that go with that, as well.
 No joke, I went from zero daily meds and a season of healing and remission to 11 meds in one day.
 It was crazy.
 My silly head was spinning off my shoulders.
 What I thought would be a routine followup appointment for 30 minutes turned in to over 6 hours of various MD appointments, labwork, xrays and other appointments I’d not made time for in my schedule.
 (Ironic how often that schedule thing pops up, yes?)

 Things are better now, though we’re not quite on the maintenance side of things yet.
 Followup is in May and I’m hoping to get better news.
 In the meantime, here are a few things I’ve been learning…